Supporting Your Skin Microbiome: A Key to Healthier Skin

 Various factors can disturb the delicate balance of the skin microbiome:

-• Diet: What you eat shapes your microbiome.
-A diet rich in antioxidants and omega-3 fatty acids, such as fish and nuts, can promote healthy microbes.
-Conversely, high sugar diets can lead to harmful bacteria growth.
+Diet: What you eat significantly shapes your microbiome.
+Consuming a diet rich in antioxidants and omega-3 fatty acids, such as fish and nuts, can promote healthy microbes.
+Conversely, high-sugar diets can encourage harmful bacteria growth.

-• Hygiene Practices: Over-cleansing or using harsh soaps & chemicals can strip skin oils, damaging the microbiome.
-Studies have shown that excessive washing can reduce beneficial microbial counts by as much as 70%.
+Hygiene Practices: Over-cleansing or using harsh soaps and chemicals can strip skin oils.
+This damages the microbiome.
+Studies show that excessive washing can reduce beneficial microbial counts by as much as 70%.

-• Environmental Factors: Pollution and UV exposure can harm the microbiome.
-Interestingly enough, research found that urban dwellers often have a less diverse skin microbiome compared to those living in rural areas, which affects skin health.
+Environmental Factors: Pollution and UV exposure can harm the microbiome.
+Interestingly, research found that urban dwellers often have a less diverse skin microbiome compared to those living in rural areas.
+This disparity affects skin health.

-• Stress: Chronic stress can trigger inflammation and disrupt skin function.
-A survey by the American Academy of Dermatology revealed that 60% of individuals felt their skin conditions worsened under stress.
+Stress: Chronic stress can trigger inflammation and disrupt skin function.
+A survey by the American Academy of Dermatology revealed that 60% of individuals felt their skin conditions worsened while under stress.

 How to Nurture Your Skin Microbiome